 Excellent.

-We did a great job here and covered a lot of functionalities on the Angular’s and Web API’s side.
+We did a great job here and covered a lot of functionalities on the Angular’s and the Web API’s side.

 Feel free to check the entire flow to verify that everything is working as expected.